What (exactly) is a One Page Website?

 Often when someone wants to sell a single product they use a Single Page website to promote the product and aim at a sale or conversion – this type of website is also know as a Landing Page.
 These Landing Pages encompass everything that a One Page website stands for and are brilliant references to creating attractive and engaging websites.
 This trend and movement towards targeted marketing Landing Pages is what we based our decision on to starting accepting Landing Pages that offer everything in One Page but link out to a checkout page.
 A few points to clear up here:

 - We strongly favour an in-page checkout process.
-WooThemes have just launched a brilliant WooCommerce extension handling this.
+WooCommerce have launched a brilliant One Page Checkout extension handling this.

 - We do accept Refunds, Returns & Shipping pages as long as the links are non-intrusive